LivingLogic/LivingLogic.Python.xist/docs/ULL.rst

 Functions
 ---------

-:mod:`ll.ull` supports a number of functions.
+:mod:`ll.ullc` supports a number of functions.

 ``isnone``
 ::::::::::